hansroh/skitai/README.rst

   skitai.mount ("/", "main.py")
   skitai.mount ("/search", "search.py")

-For building url in `main.py` app from a query function of `search.py` app, you should specify app file name with dot.
+For building url in `main.py` app from a query function of `search.py` app, you should specify app file name with colon.

 .. code:: python

-  was.ab ('search.query', "Your Name") # returned '/search/query?q=Your%20Name'
+  was.ab ('search:query', "Your Name") # returned '/search/query?q=Your%20Name'

 And this is exactly same as,

   was.apps ["search"].build_url ("query", "Your Name")

 But this is only functioning between apps are mounted within same host.